Assisted Outpatient Treatment (AOT) is also known as Laura’s Law (AB1421).

 - Likely to benefit from AOT

 A referral to Assisted Outpatient Treatment can be made by the following adults (age 18+):

-- A licensed mental health provider supervising the treatment of the individual; or
+- A licensed mental health provider supervising the treatment of the individual

 Note: AOT is not a crisis intervention.
 If you or someone you know is experiencing a mental health emergency, dial 911 or call the Crisis Stabilization Unit at (415) 473-6666.

-Answer: Clients who do not qualify for AOT will be referred to other county or community services.
+- Answer: Individuals who do not qualify for AOT will be referred to other county or community services.